 - i.
 In a single waste assessment area, establish the extra plot. - ii.
 In an aggregate, only establish the required number of plots as specified on the Aggregate Sample Plan. - 2.
-Use the date of the month when the surveyor first arrives on site to do the survey to select the first pile to be sampled.
-Where the date is greater than the number of piles, use the last digit of the date.
-If the last digit of the date is zero, use the first number of the date.
+To select the piles to be sampled: - a.
+Use the date that the first plot is established on the block (in any stratum) for each waste assessment area in the population.
+(E.g. Use "15" if surveyors established the first plot on the waste assessment area on June 15th.) - b.
+The first sample pile is the pile with the same number as the survey date. - c.
+Where the date is greater than the number of piles, use the last digit of the date. - d.
+If the last digit of the date is greater than the number of piles, use the first number of the date. - e.
+If this number is still greater than the number of piles, select the first pile as the first plot.